There are several degree and certificate options offered within Psychology at SOU including:

 The Psychology Major

-Learn more about the two options for the required Psychology Capstone Courses (PSY 498 & PSY 499)
+Learn more about the required Psychology Capstone Course (PSY 425)

 Interested in declaring Psychology as your Major?
 Register for PSY 211: The Psychology Major.